-Discovering How Your Customers Feel
+Discovering How Your Customers Feel in 2022

 Just as with anything brand-related, building emotional connections with customers can be challenging.
-Finding common ground with the audience and understanding their honest thoughts about your brand can feel overwhelming.
+Finding common ground with your audience and understanding their honest thoughts about your brand can feel overwhelming.

 By actively listening.

-Listening sounds simple, and it is, but there are a few different ways you’ll want to listen.
+Listening sounds simple, and it is — but there are a few different ways you’ll want to listen.

-1. Social Media
+1. Social Listening Tools

-However, social listening is not the ultimate way to understand consumer thoughts thanks to the 90-9-1 rule.
-The 90-9-1 rule means we don’t hear from everyone that uses an online platform.
-90% of online communities simply lurk and observe and 9% of these people might comment from time to time.
-The insights that social listening gathers?
-That comes from just 1% of the total online users.
+However, social listening is not the be-all0-end-all to understanding consumer thoughts — and that's thanks in large part to the 90-9-1 rule.
+The 90-9-1 rule means we don’t hear from everyone that uses an online platform: instead, 90% of online communities simply lurk and observe, 9% might comment from time to time, and just 1% actually engage.

-2. Brand Tracking
+2. Brand Tracking Software

 3. Google Alerts

-Another way to measure brand sentiment is by setting up Google Alerts).
+Another way to measure brand sentiment is by setting up Google Alerts.
 You can set up as many alerts as you like around your core product, service, and brand name.

 Why Do Consumers Crave This Emotional Bond?

-“Virtually every model of human motivation, ranging from Maslow’s Hierarchy of Needs to Self Determination Theory, highlights our need for human connection.
+“There is an evolutionary argument as to why consumers want to form an emotional connection, even with a brand.
+Virtually every model of human motivation, ranging from Maslow’s Hierarchy of Needs to Self Determination Theory, highlights our need for human connection.
 This is because humans have evolved living in groups, or at least people who lived in a group or society had an evolutionary advantage when it comes to survival.

-Building Bonds With Authenticity
+Build Bonds With Authenticity

 Authenticity speaks volumes.
-Consumers are savvy — they can see straight through disingenuous campaigns — your values have got to be aligned with theirs.
-Your values also have to run deep through your brand, so put surface values in the bin and dig deeper.
+Consumers are savvy — they can see straight through disingenuous campaigns.
+This means your values need to be aligned with theirs.
+They also have to run deep through your brand — meaning it's time to put surface values in the bin and dig deeper.

-Staying true to your roots, relentlessly and repetitively, helps customers remember a brand and build a personal relationship with it.
+Staying true to your roots, relentlessly and repetitively, helps customers remember your brand and build a personal relationship with it.

-The track playing in the background is a modern take on the classic “Always on my mind” and is a sheer joy to watch.
+The track playing in the background is a modern take on the classic “Always On My Mind” and is a sheer joy to watch.
 It fills viewers with hope, excitement, and nostalgia.
 They round the ad off nicely with a hefty pledge of £30 million to give pubs a helping hand through the financial turmoil of the last 12 months.

-✓ Deepening their connections ✓ Gaining forgiveness when they do wrong ✓ Build stronger loyalty
+Gaining forgiveness when they do wrong

 Let’s look at an example of building trust through real-world issues to gain perspective.

-They pledge to go further by reducing plastic packaging by 50% by 2025, and the supermarket has already removed plastic over lids from fresh cream, big pot yogurts, and ready-to-drink coffee, which has saved an incredible 34 million pieces of plastic.
+They pledge to go further by reducing plastic packaging by 50% by 2025, and the supermarket has already removed plastic over lids from fresh cream, big pot yogurts, and ready-to-drink coffee — which has saved an incredible 34 million pieces of plastic.

-Research conducted by IBM and the National Retail Federation [PDF] found almost six in 10 consumers surveyed are willing to change their shopping habits to reduce environmental impact.
-The research also highlighted that most consumers fall into two categories, value-driven customers or purpose-driven.
+Research conducted by IBM and the National Retail Federation found almost six in 10 consumers surveyed are willing to change their shopping habits to reduce environmental impact.
+The research also highlighted that most consumers fall into two categories: value-driven customers or purpose-driven.

-Harvey says that for consumers to remember your brand, it needs to be woven into the most emotive part of your campaign or story “otherwise, there is the risk that consumers might remember the advert and the story – but forget the brand.”
+Harvey says that for consumers to remember your brand, it needs to be woven into the most emotive part of your campaign or story – “otherwise, there is the risk that consumers might remember the advert and the story – but forget the brand.”

 If you want a marketing strategy that builds on emotional connection, there are certain things you have to remember: